CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 print(router.base_url) # Output: https://local-api.com:4000/api/v2
 ```

-If `{port}` placeholder is not provided, port will be appended to end of the URL
+If `{port}` placeholder is not provided, the port will be appended to the end of the URL

 ```python
 from sensei import Router